 In addition, the Facility will create a capacity building programme to accompany beneficiaries in their journey to setting up a viable business plan.
 Part of the Facility’s capacity building activities include mapping, assessing and showcasing successful and replicable community energy initiatives and best practices across the EU, and mapping national legal frameworks, financial opportunities, and one-stop shops in target countries.

-The ENERCOM Facility will support at least 140 communities.
+The ENERCOM Facility will support at least 140 communities in total.
 It will do so by two means:

-- Financial support: Each beneficiary will receive a lump-sum grant of 45,000€ to develop a business plan and receive professional support.
+Financial support: Each beneficiary will receive a lump-sum grant of 45,000€ to develop a business plan and receive professional support.
+The Facility is organising two calls for proposals between 2025 and 2026.
+The first call supported 73 communities, the second call will support 71 communities.

-The ENERCOM Facility will organise two callsfor proposals, one in 2025 and one in 2026.
+The ENERCOM Facility has organised two callsfor proposals, one in 2025 and one in 2026.

 Each energy community can only submit one single application per call for proposals.
-Eligible applicants whose proposals were not selected for a grant under the ENERCOM Facility’s first call for proposalsmay resubmit their proposal or submit a different one in the second call.
+Eligible applicants whose proposals were not selected for a grant under the ENERCOM Facility’s first call for proposals may resubmit their proposal (making sure to adapt it to the new application form) or submit a different one in the second call.

 Applicants who have already been awarded a grant in the first call are not eligible to submit new proposals in the second call.